henricjames/betting-bot/README.md

 # betting-bot
-A python bot to place bets on android app with martingale strategy
+An automated python bot to place bets on android app with martingale strategy and make some passive income